sunghlin/blog/_posts/2014-07-12-Jekyll-Powered-Blog-on-Github.md

 ## Submit your files

-After I have done all constructions, we commit our files and upload to github.
+After we have done all constructions, we commit our files and upload to github.

 - Add your files into repository
 ^